 Greater Bank Finance Academy

-This partnership has resulted in a free, online financial literacy education program for high school students where ambassadors from Greater Bank, and students from the Newcastle Business School present on varied topics from savings and budgeting through to investing and cybercrime.
+The Greater Bank Finance Academy is a free, online and face to face financial literacy education program for high school students.
+Ambassadors from Greater Bank, and students from the Newcastle Business School host workshops on varied topics from savings and budgeting through to investing and cybercrime.
 This program combines theoretical knowledge with practical examples of what young people need to think about as they plan for their future.

 Greater Bank Finance Sessions